Client: get a value

 raise

-With no arguments the call to Item.get() will return the locally cached value if the item is subscribed to broadcasts, or request the value from the authoritative daemon if it is not.
+With no arguments the call to Item.get() will return the locally cached value if the item is subscribed to broadcasts, or request the value from the authoritative daemon if it is not– the same behavior one would get by using the Item.value property.
 The caller can bypass the local cache if it is relevant for their application, explicitly requesting that the daemon update (and broadcast) the current value while handling this call:

 current = crazy.get(refresh=True)